From ‘Ordinary’ to Extraordinary: My Journey as a Hotel Porter

 Small Interactions Leading to Big Opportunities

 This is also part of my hotel lessons.
-Now imagine when your guest, whom you have been taking care of since the previous night and who may have decided in his heart to appreciate you while checking out for taking proper care of him throughout his stay in the hotel, comes out in the morning and still sees you washing his car.
+Now imagine that your guest, whom you have been taking care of since the previous night and who may have decided in his heart to appreciate you for taking proper care of him throughout his stay in the hotel, comes out in the morning and still sees you washing his car.

-Well, you already know that this guest will develop more interest in you and learn more about you.
+You already know that this guest will develop a greater interest in you and learn more about you.
 The first thing that will come to his mind is to double whatever he wants to give you as a tip.
 Yes, because he knows you will feel you have done more than enough for him.

 Next, I have significant opportunities.

-So the key point here is that you should always try your best in any situation you find yourself in, even when you see yourself in the most ordinary position.
+The key point here is that you should always strive to do your best in any situation you find yourself in, even in the most ordinary circumstances.
 That is what I call ‘finding meaning in everyday life’.
 Just keep in mind that it is only a stepping stone.
-Empower it and get the best out of it.
+Empower it and unlock its full potential.

 Ordinary Jobs Matter

-You can call them menial jobs, but I want you to remember that you must go out and make yourself valuable and available, then start from somewhere before you can get to where you genuinely want to be.
-Many people will sit down and fold their arms while waiting for a bigger white-collar job, but most times it doesn’t work that way; you must go out and start from an ordinary position before getting to the principal place of your dream.
+You can call them menial jobs, but I want you to remember that you must go out and make yourself valuable and available, then start from somewhere before you can reach your genuine goal.
+Many people will sit down and fold their arms while waiting for a bigger white-collar job, but most of the time, it doesn’t work that way; you must go out and start from an ordinary position before reaching the principal place of your dream.

-The truth is that the so-called ordinary job serves as a learning and preparation ground; it trains and prepares you to face the bigger challenges that lie ahead.
+The truth is that the so-called ordinary job serves as a learning and preparation ground, training and preparing you to face the bigger challenges that lie ahead.
 You must count one before two; this is the law and principle of nature.
 All you need to do is give your best when you find yourself in an ordinary job, even as a graduate.

 Put in your utmost effort while hoping and praying for a bigger job, as this is one of the easiest paths to securing better-paying employment.
 Try this: go ahead and accept that ordinary or menial job you are looking down on.
 Accept and do the job with all your heart, and wait for the positive result.